Holden Commodore (VY): Overview

 These models were all offered as sedans, and wagons only with the Executive, Acclaim and Berlina.
 Unusually, the VY also introduced a limited edition SS wagon featuring the same 235 kW V8 (upgraded to 245 kW for Series II), body kit and sports suspension as the SS sedan.
 However, it was equipped with 17-inch alloy wheels as opposed to the 18-inch wheels on the sedan.
-500 such wagons were produced for Series I, and 350 for Series II.

-The VY was the last Commodore to use the 3.8-litre Ecotec V6 engines.
+The VY was the last Commodore to use the 3.8-litre Ecotec V6 engines originally introduced in the VN Commodore, 16 years prior.

+Following General Motors and Subaru tie-up in 1999, Holden considered giving the VY Ute for Subaru to sell, in exchange of the Forester SUV being sold in Holden dealerships with Holden badges, as the brand lacked an SUV offering.
+Subaru considered naming the rebadged Ute the Subaru Brumby.
+According to former Subaru Australia managing director Nick Senior, the plan was called off due to objection from Subaru Australia.

 Development

 Design

 The front and rear of the body had minor restyling, with a new front grille, headlights and taillights.
 The interior has been significantly upgraded.
 Interior upgrade includes a new instrument panel, centre console and steering wheel and new design transmission lever and handbrake.
 There is also a new mobile phone power outlet under the centre console.
 The new instrument cluster features a large multi-function digital display (single or triple window, depending on model), which displays information such as radio station display, PRND321 gear selected indicator, trip computer with stopwatch function, service reminders and a help facility.

 Standard features (on some models) now include "twilight sentinel" - automatic headlamp control, programmable headlamps off time delay, high feature Blaupunkt audio systems, road-speed sensitive intermittent wipers and passenger airbags.

 The VY Series II update added cruise control, front power windows variable front seat lumbar support, and revised interior trims.
 A 245 kW (329 hp) V8 was introduced to sports variants and a sportier repositioning of the Calais model.
 This repositioning included a subtle body kit, the option of a 235 kW V8 in place of the previous 225 kW (302 hp) and a firmer suspension tune (known as FE 1.5) that was not as stiff as the FE2 suspension on sports variants.